tuann72/ou-mapz/README.md

 # Technology

-- Google Map API v1.11.3 to integrate a interactive map.
-- Firebase v13.1 as a backend and user authentication.
-- BeautifulSoup4 for webscraping. v4.12.3
-- React v18 for frontend
-  - Nextjs Framework v.14.1.4

-# Version

-Current version is 1.0.0
+All technologies are listed in the requirement.txt and package.json.

 # File Layout

-- The main UI of the app is based off of App.tsx
+- The main web app is in /src.
-- This is based in the function App, in the return statement
+- The python webscraper is in /webscraper.

 # How to use/contribute